Ryanff72/Ryanff72.github.io/docs/Lessons/Variables.md

   name = "Robot"</code><br>
   <code>print(name) </code>
 <br><br>
 When ran, "Robot" will be printed in the console.
 Try the same thing with other data types, which you can find out more about [here](https://www.w3schools.com/python/python_datatypes.asp)!
+See you in the next [lesson](https://ryanff72.github.io/Lessons/Inputs.html)!